tbsfrdrch/rpi-kernel-xcompile/README.md

 ##### Caveats

-* The installer script which is included in the self-extracting archive will be extracted to a sub-directory of the directory that also contains the archive itself.
+* The installer script which is included in the self-extracting archive will be extracted to a sub-directory of the current working directory.
 For that reason it is recommended to just specify absolute paths when using the configuration options above so that you don't have to deal with constructing paths that are relative to the folder to which the contents of the archive was extracted to.
 * even though the installer comes with some (very simplistic) test logic to make sure that you don't accidentally install the Raspberry Pi kernel to the normal Linux box on which you execute the installer, you should not rely on this logic, but instead **ALWAYS** make use of the `--bootdir` and `--libdir` options whenever you do not execute the installer directly on the Raspberry Pi!

 #### Backup creation